3D printing for seals

 Why use 3D printing for seals?

-3D printing can be used for a variety of designs and seal types; from O-rings, gaskets and lip seals – to grommets, multi shot mouldings and large seal assemblies.
+3D printing is used for a variety of designs and seal types.
+From O-rings, gaskets and lip seals – to grommets, multi shot mouldings and large seal assemblies.

-There are many benefits of using 3D printing during the initial design stages of a project.
-The rapid turnaround means that a simple seal design can be produced in around 15 minutes, and even more complicated parts can be manufactured in the same day.
-We can even print the application housings and it’s the perfect way to demonstrate to an engineer what they can expect from a seal part in terms of shape and fit for hardware without the lead time and cost of cutting a prototype tool for moulded parts.
+Using 3D printing during the initial design stages of a project comes with many benefits.
+The rapid turnaround means a simple seal design will be produced in around 15 minutes.
+Additionally, even more complicated parts can be manufactured in the same day.
+We can even print the application housings – a perfect demonstration to an engineer what they can expect from a seal part.
+They will see the shape and fit for hardware without the lead time and cost of cutting a prototype tool for moulded parts.

-One example of this is by quick turnaround of gasket designs typically to suit automotive applications or similar critical markets.
+This solution is particularly suitable for quick turnaround gasket designs.
+For example for automotive applications or similar critical markets.
 Our engineers can design the concept and then 3D print a rapid prototype of a gasket to suit a 3D printed gauge groove.

-This further demonstrates to the customer that the seal has been fit checked for installation and builds further confidence in the design recommendation.
+Demonstrating to our customers that the seal has been fit checked for installation, builds further confidence in the design recommendation.
 Our engineers combine the 3D print with FEA simulation reports to offer a fully engineered sealing solution.